 RRSP Savings Accounts in Canada

 An RRSP savings account can hold your cash savings and any other investments you may have.
 They are designed to encourage Canadians to save for retirement.
 RRSP accounts can be opened with all major banks and financial institutions.
+Read more about: “What do I need to open a bank account in Canada?“.

 An RRSP savings account is the easiest and least risky way to save money for retirement.
 Although they usually have a lower interest rate they are also risk-free.
 They are also a great way of accumulating money without paying taxes long-term.